davidgs/bme280_go/README.md

 ## Error Handling

 There is none at this point.
-You have to handle them. but if the return array has a -1 for a value in a spot, it's likely that an error occured.
-Yes, I should probably change this to -256 or something that is highly unlikely to actually occur.
+You have to handle them. but if the return array has a -256 for a value in a spot, it's likely that an error occured.